joshuaculmer/startup/notes.md

 fixed deployment issues.
 Atlas was quick to set up, free, and intuitive.
 Comes with a cool gui to see who has accessed the db.

 It is worth noting that additional endpoints now call the db layer to access the information contained there.

+# Websocket Design

+I will redo the share portion of the site to be a basic chat feature.
+In future development, more could be done here to enable users to upload videos of dance moves they like.
+Or a feature to add a particular dance move to someone else's list